Rewilding: keeping 1.5 alive

 “Rewilding is a far more cost-effective approach than active restoration involving long-term management.
 We need to let nature lead in its own recovery and restore systems in a way that they can look after themselves.”

 The network effect

 Today rewilding is gaining momentum as a progressive and effective approach to conservation in Europe.
 Underpinning this trend, the burgeoning European Rewilding Network (ERN) continues to foster collaboration and amplify results.

 Founded by Rewilding Europe in 2013, the aim of the ERN is to enhance the rewilding efforts of each member by facilitating the exchange of skills, insight and experience.
 Members meet regularly, usually via webinar, while nature-based businesses can also apply to Rewilding Europe Capital.

 Enhancing carbon storage

 Several ERN members are directly involved in efforts to mitigate the scale and impact of climate change.
-In 2020, Rewilding Europe entered a partnership with the 511-hectare Bunloit Estate, which overlooks Loch Ness in the Scottish Highlands.
+In 2020, Rewilding Europe entered a partnership with the 511-hectare Bunloit Estate, now operating under the name Highlands Rewilding, which overlooks Loch Ness in the Scottish Highlands.
 Rewilding Europe is providing rewilding expertise to the estate, while Rewilding Europe Capital invested 75,000 euros in a Bunloit green bond to assist with the estate purchase.

-Ben Hart believes the Bunloit Estate’s scalable climate-focused model is imperative if the worst impacts of climate change are to be averted and biodiversity decline reversed.
+Ben Hart believes that Highlands Rewilding’s scalable climate-focused model is imperative if the worst impacts of climate change are to be averted and biodiversity decline reversed.

 “We have always aspired to show leadership in this area, with the hope that other landowners will want to follow our journey and decide to make changes to their own operating practices – while recognising that ‘full’ rewilding is not for everyone.
 We have been happily surprised with the number of other estates getting in touch with us, both in Scotland and further afield.”